denten-books/plain-text/2-device.md

 contemporary poetics.
 In the process of reading, the book escapes the interpreter's grasp as a thing, presenting itself only as an idea.
-In asking "How is it made?" we arrest the advance of symbolism in an attempt to find the thing behind the process of signification.
-This process ultimately ends at the medium, which today has the added property of being simulated.
+In asking "How is it made?" we arrest the advance of symbolism in an attempt to find the thing behind the process of signification, which always dissembles to conceal its material foundations.
+However, signification ultimately must rest on the physical properties of its establishing medium.
 The paper page contains no internal states to speak of.
-Signification therefore proceeds from the surface inscription towards the reader.
-Reading, as Moreno reminds us, is already an invasive procedure.
+The kind of symbolism it supports therefore proceeds from the surface inscription towards the reader.
+Reading, as Moreno reminds us, is an invasive procedure.
 Absent human contact, we take on the mental states of others through a vehicle that conveys a remote kind of agency, displaced in time and space.
 It should be held in view all the more because the electronic book, unlike paper, does contain internal states of its own which further interject in the process of signification, transmission, and translation.
-How is it made, becomes the question not only for poetics but also for the political tactics of reading.
+How is it made becomes the question not only for poetics but also for the political tactics of reading.

-The question of technique ultimately seeks to expose the rules of symbolic transference between at least three discrete systems: one inorganic, the book, one symbolic, text, and one biological, body.
+The question of technique seeks to expose the rules of symbolic transference between at least three discrete systems: one inorganic, the book, one symbolic, the text, and one biological, the body.
 There is of course a way in which the three are one: we are all in a sense cyborgs, in an assemblage of organs, instruments, and inscriptions.
-But in another sense, poetics asks us to consider the constructed nature of the coupling: the point of contact being governed by rules of engagement, protocols, and translation tables.
-These constructed entities grow and proliferate in a seemingly organic, ad-hoc manner escaping our attempts at rationalization.
+In another sense, poetics asks us to consider the constructed nature of the coupling: the point of contact being governed by rules of engagement, protocols, grammars, and translation tables.
+These constructed entities grow and proliferate in a seemingly organic, ad-hoc manner escaping the attempt to rationalization.
 They comprise a part of our received technological a priori.
 This does not mean that they should be naturalized or treated with a reverence afforded to endangered species or to nature itself.
-To decouple ourselves from a book, if only momentarily---to reject the graft or to let it whither---must remain an option.
-If poetics lays the grounds for interpretation, we must acknowledge that today, these grounds lie past the surface of the visible simulacrum of the page.
-Where literary techniques are concerned with the transformation between ink and idea, computational techniques extend the process from pixel to transistor.
-These are embedded constructions: they are *within* and require explication.
+To decouple ourselves from the book, if only momentarily---to reject the graft or to let it wither---must remain an option.
+If poetics lays the grounds for interpretation, we must acknowledge that today, these grounds lie past the surface of the visible simulacrum of the digital page.
+Where literary technique is concerned with the passage of ideas to ink, computational technique extends the chain of signification also to pixel and transistor.
 Techniques of the body and literary techniques intertwine in the process of conventional reading.
-When reading electronically, the two are coupled ever tighter, nearer than the hand's reach.
-Miniaturized, the Turing machine is itself an embedded device; it spans biological and artificial assemblies---a symbol within a machine within a body and again the body in the machine.
+The two couple ever tighter when reading electronically.
+Miniaturized, the Turing machine passes into the body---think of a digital pacemaker, for example: an inscription within the machine within the body.
+These are deeply embedded and embodied linkages that require explication, underscoring the continual importance of poetics.

-In the process of textual production, printing and typesetting, it is certain that my words were mixed with control languages, which in turn changed the structure of the devices in your lap, in your hand, near to your eye, embedded or embodied.
-I could say that I bear no responsibility for extending the reach of machine language so close to the reader.
+In the process of textual production, printing, and typesetting, it is certain that my words were mixed with control codes that, in turn, have changed the structure of the devices in your lap, in your hand, near to the eye.
+I could maintain that I bear no responsibility for extending the reach of machine languages so close to the reader: I only wrote the content, I could say, I am not responsible for these other inscriptions.
 But that would be factually incorrect.
 The choice of our writing implements and our channels of communication affect deeply the contexts of interpretation.
 Such choices, in aggregate, define the shared ecosystem of knowledge production.
 Traditional